emleddin/comp-chem-website/pages/other_skills/Otherguide-lichem-tg-setup.md

 corresponds to the XYZ.
 Charge-charge interaction distances are addressed through `neutral-groups`, and `debug` prints the detailed information that contains the active atoms.
-Finally, the `sphere` line specifies the atom number offset by 1 (i.e., the atom in the XYZ file here we want is 3823) and the size of the sphere in angstroms.
+Finally, the `sphere` line specifies the atom number in the Tinker XYZ (i.e., the atom in the XYZ file here we want is 3822) and the size of the sphere in angstroms.

 While we're generating keys, copy the `param.key` file as `active_tinker.key`.